“Information is not knowledge.”

 Keep your articles as short as possible without taking away from the content.
 Use paragraphs and subheadings to divide up long text.
 Users may turn away if they see a huge chunk of text, so try to make sure your articles don’t seem intimidating.

 Each of us learns and perceives information in different ways.
 Some people need verbal lists.
 Others need to see the action being performed.
 Some want to perform the actions themselves, while others are happy to click a button and have the task performed for them.

 When you create your knowledge base articles, be sure to take into account various types of learners.
 Make sure to add visuals such as screenshots and videos, but don’t forget to write the instructions as well, for those who prefer reading.

 At Wix, we like to add a Call to Action (CTA) button that performs the task for the user, or at least provides a shortcut to the relevant location in the product.

 A knowledge base is an integral part of your product.
 Sometimes, users judge an entire product based on the quality and breadth of its knowledge base.

 Your knowledge base is an important tool that can make or break your entire product.
 Include reviews, QA and constant updates.
 Define its audience and KPIs, and make sure it’s easy to navigate.
 Use visuals and CTAs to complement the text, and try to provide as complete a solution as possible, one that will take the user from the beginning to the very end of the task.

 To sum things up, information is the key but without a method to the madness, it is useless.
-A good knowledge base can be a deal breaker or maker – the easier it seems to use a product, the more likely users are to choose it.
+Knowing how to write knowledge base articles and maintaining a good KB can be a deal breaker or maker – the easier it seems to use a product, the more likely users are to choose it.

 This means your knowledge base can be a very powerful marketing tool.